Update, January 2022:

 MassRoots, in short, is like Instagram for stoners.
 You have the ability to upload a picture or video, and use hashtags just like on Instagram.
 That’s when things get fun!
 A lot of the people on there are also on Instagram, but they are not as comfortable posting there as on MassRoots.
 I have two ‘tween nieces following me on Instagram, so I never post anything cannabis-related on my account.

 Besides, the Terms Of Service (“the rules”) of Instagram state that you can’t post pictures of flower, and they have banned #weed.
 It’s not a fun place for cannabis enthusiasts to hang out.
+Instagram is targeting and taking down cannabis-specific content, something that hurts industry brands and influencers across the board.

 It’s different – and encouraged! – to post about weed on MassRoots.
 In fact, if you don’t, sometimes people call you out for it.
 They really, really want to talk about weed, and only weed.